Vibestream981/ECS2038-Group-Coursework-/README.md

 # ECS2038-Group-Coursework-

-The files included all need to be in the same folder when ran, as some reference other ones, and they should be ran in the following order;
+The files included all need to be in the same folder when ran, as some reference other ones, and they should be ran in the following order:

 1) parameters.py
 2) nonlinear_dynamics.py